liborty/indxvec/README.md

 `use indxvec::Printing;`

-This trait provides utility methods to stringify (serialise for printing) generic slices and slices of slices.
+This trait provides utility methods to stringify (serialise for printing) generic slices and slices of vecs.
 Optionally, it enables printing in bold green for emphasis (see `tests/tests.rs`).

 ### Use functions from module `merge.rs`